Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

 The explicit expressions for the constants $\tilde{T}_{1,\ve}^{(i)}$ and $\tilde{T}_{2,\ve}^{(i)}$ are given in the proof. \end{theorem}

-We emphasize that the upper bounds of Theorem~\ref{t_example_1} are non--asymptotic.
-The constants $\vartheta_1^{(i)}$, $\vartheta_2^{(i)}$, $\tilde{T}_1^{(i)}$ and $\tilde{T}_2^{(i)}$ are written down explicitly in the proof of the theorem; they are completely determined through the quantities $L_\cK$, $\mathrm{k}_1$, $\mathrm{k}_\infty$, $C_\cK$ and $\beta_\cK$ appearing in Assumption~(K), and the constant $c_1(s)$ in the Rosenthal inequality. \begin{remark} The condition (\ref{eq:cond-bandwidth}) is not restrictive because the standard assumption on the bandwidth set $\cH$ in the kernel density estimation is that
+We emphasize that the upper bounds of Theorem \ref{t_example_1} are nonasymptotic.
+The constants $\vartheta_1^{(i)}$, $\vartheta_2^{(i)}$, $\tilde{T}_{1,\ve}^{(i)}$ and $\tilde{T}_{2,\ve}^{(i)}$ are written down explicitly in the proof of the theorem; they are completely determined through the quantities $L_\cK$, $\mathrm{k}_1$, $\mathrm{k}_\infty$, $C_\cK$ and $\beta_\cK$ appearing in Assumption \ref{assK}, and the constant $c_1(s)$ in the Rosenthal inequality. \begin{remark} Condition (\ref{eq:cond-bandwidth}) is not restrictive because the standard assumption on the bandwidth set $\cH$ in the kernel density estimation is that